-- a) When you set the function generator at 10V P-P, what voltage do you observe across the inductor at 1 MHz? - b) What qualitative differences do you observe between the input and output voltages at I MHz? - c) What kind of a circuit device did you construct by winding the wire around the inductor?
+- a) When you set the function generator at 10V P-P, what voltage do you observe across the inductor at 1 MHz? - b) What qualitative differences do you observe between the input and output voltages at 1 MHz? - c) What kind of a circuit device did you construct by winding the wire around the inductor?

 - a) Describe the antenna you have built. - b) Qualitatively describe (sketch if you wish) two signals you observe.
 Give their characteristic frequencies. - c) Identify the sources of the two signals you observed.
-(Guess, but try to make a reasonable guess)
+(Guess)